Greater Toronto Area: Early history

 Historically, the Greater Toronto Area was home to a number of First Nations who lived on the shore of Lake Ontario long before the first Europeans arrived in the region.
-At various times, the Neutral, the Seneca, the Mohawk and the Huron nations were living in the vicinity.
-The Mississaugas arrived in the late 17th or early 18th century, driving out the occupying Iroquois.
+At various times, the Neutral, the Seneca, the Mohawk and the Wendat (Huron) nations were living in the vicinity.
+The Mississaugas arrived in the late 17th or early 18th century, driving out the occupying Haudenosaunee.
 While it is unclear as to who was the first European to reach the Toronto area, there is no question it occurred in the 17th century.

 By the 17th century, the area was a crucial point for travel, with the Humber and Rouge River providing a shortcut to Lake Simcoe and the upper Great Lakes.
 These routes were known as the Toronto Passage.

 The area would later become very crucial for its series of trails and water routes that led from northern and western Canada to the Gulf of Mexico.
-Known as the "Toronto Passage", it followed the Humber River, as an important overland shortcut between Lake Ontario, Lake Simcoe and the upper Great Lakes.
+Known as the "Toronto Carrying-Place Trail", it followed the Humber River, as an important overland shortcut between Lake Ontario, Lake Simcoe and the upper Great Lakes.
 For this reason the area, under French fur traders, became a major part of the North American fur trade.
 The French would later establish three trading forts, Magasin Royal in the 1720s, although abandoned within the decade, Fort Toronto in 1750 and Fort Rouillé in 1751.
 During the Seven Years' War both forts were abandoned but Fort Toronto was later renovated.
 Fort Rouillé was burnt down after the Battle of Fort Niagara in 1759 by the French garrison during the French and Indian War.

 The first large influx of European settlers to settle the region were the United Empire Loyalists arriving after the American Revolution, when various individuals petitioned the Crown for land in and around the Toronto area.
 In 1787, the British negotiated the purchase of more than a quarter million acres (1,000 km2) of land in the area of Toronto with the Mississaugas of New Credit.
 York County, would later be created by Governor John Graves Simcoe in 1792, which would at its largest size, comprise all of what is now Halton Region, Toronto, Peel Region, York Region and parts of Durham Region.